parsecsv/parsecsv-for-php/README.md

 parseCSV is an easy to use PHP class that reads and writes CSV data properly.
-It fully conforms to the specifications outlined on the on the [Wikipedia article][CSV].
+It fully conforms to the specifications outlined on the on the [Wikipedia article][CSV] (and thus RFC 4180).
 It has many advanced features which help make your life easier when dealing with CSV data.

 You may not need a library at all: before using parseCSV, please make sure if PHP's own `str_getcsv()`, ``fgetcvs()`` or `fputcsv()` meets your needs.

-This library was originaly created in early 2007 by [jimeh](https://github.com/jimeh) due to the lack of built-in and third-party support for handling CSV data in PHP.
+This library was originally created in early 2007 by [jimeh](https://github.com/jimeh) due to the lack of built-in and third-party support for handling CSV data in PHP.

 [csv]: http://en.wikipedia.org/wiki/Comma-separated_values